heissgetraenk/fcmcua/README.md

 #### Linux:

-1. When using a FreeCAD AppImage: make sure you have the same python version installed, as is packaged into the AppImage
+1. When using a FreeCAD AppImage: make sure you have the same python version installed, as packaged into the AppImage
-2. Install dependencies:
+2. Install dependencies into the correct python version:
-    1. asyncua
-    2. pyside2
-    `pip install asyncua`
+    1. `pip install asyncua`
+    2. `pip install pyside2`
 3. Place the files from [freecad.fcmcua/freecad/fcmcua](https://github.com/heissgetraenk/fcmcua/tree/main/freecad.fcmcua/freecad/fcmcua) in your FreeCAD/Mod directory:
-    1. package install: *~/.FreeCAD/Mod*
+    * package install: *~/.FreeCAD/Mod*
-    2. AppImage: *~/.local/share/FreeCAD/Mod*
+    * AppImage: *~/.local/share/FreeCAD/Mod*
-    3. Make sure to use this directory structure: *~/.FreeCAD/Mod/freecad.fcmcua/freecad/fcmcua*
+    * Make sure to use this directory structure: *~/.FreeCAD/Mod/freecad.fcmcua/freecad/fcmcua*
 4. Edit the paths in **fcmcua.ini**:
     1. **PyPath**: Path to your python packages
     2. **WbPath**: Path to where you placed the workbench files